vuori/weasel-pageant/README.md

 similar operating systems.

 1. Ensure that PuTTY's Pageant is running (and holds your SSH keys).
-    * ssh-pageant does not start Pageant itself.
+    * weasel-pageant does not start Pageant itself.
     * Recommended: Add Pageant to your Windows startup/Autostart configuration so it is always available.